atkinsonclaire/pandas-challenge/README.md

 # pandas-challenge

-My job as a data analyst was to analyze the ourchasing data for Heroes of Pymoli.
-Users can play the game for free, but are encouraged to purchase tools to make the game experience more fun.
-The gaming company wanted me to explore the data and pull a few trends that will influence the company's decision making.
+Congratulations!
+After a lot of hard work in the data munging mines, you've landed a job as Lead Analyst for an independent gaming company.
+You've been assigned the task of analyzing the data for their most recent fantasy game Heroes of Pymoli.
+Like many others in its genre, the game is free-to-play, but players are encouraged to purchase optional items that enhance their playing experience.
+As a first task, the company would like you to generate a report that breaks down the game's purchasing data into meaningful insights.
+My final report includes insights from each of the following: player count, purchasing analysis, gender demographics, age demographics, top spenders, most popular items and most profitable items.

+# Data Analysis

 Three observable trends based on my Heroes of Pymoli data analysis:
   1. Pymoli players overwhelmingly identify as male.
 Therefore, they are more likely to buy more items and spend more money.